peter1000/Lexicon.jl/src/docs/save.md

 ##### Markdown html anchor

-Html anchors are inserted for each definition inclusive header and grouped sections.
+Html anchors are inserted for each

+* module header
+* section header
+* category header
+* objname header

 Additional to the `id` tag the same lexicon class tag is inserted `class="lexicon_definition".`

 ##### Sorting